Faith. Service. Law.

 It nonetheless serves a valuable purpose where there are gifts among other relatives, such as cousins.

-Note that the law always considers spouses and former spouses to be in the same generation as the older of the two, regardless of any age difference.
+Note that under IRC § 2651(c), the law always considers spouses and former spouses to be in the same generation as each other, regardless of any age difference: the spouse is assigned to the generation of the related party.
 So, to use a famous example, Anna Nicole Smith would have been considered of the same generation as her husband, Howard Marshall.
-The 62-year age difference is irrelevant.
+The more-than-60-year age difference is irrelevant.

 In addition, individuals that are predeceased by their parents are considered to be members of their parents’ generation for purposes of the tax.
 This is because the purpose of the tax is to prevent avoidance of the estate tax at each generation.
 Its purpose would therefore not be served by taxing a transfer to a grandchild whose parents are deceased.